-In addition to the other information in this Form 10-Q, you should carefully consider the risk factors discussed in our Annual Report on Form 10-K for the year ended December 26, 2009, our Quarterly Report on Form 10-Q for the quarter ended March 27, 2010, and the updated risk factors set forth below in evaluating FormFactor and our business.
+In addition to the other information in this Form 10-Q, you should carefully consider the risk factors discussed in our Annual Report on Form 10-K for the year ended December 26, 2009, our Quarterly Reports on Form 10-Q for the quarters ended March 27, 2010, and June 26, 2010, and the updated risk factors set forth below in evaluating FormFactor and our business.
 If any of the identified risks actually occur, our business, financial condition and results of operations could suffer.
 The trading price of our common stock could decline and you may lose all or part of your investment in our common stock.
-The risks and uncertainties described in our Annual Report on Form 10-K and below are not the only ones we face.
+The risks and uncertainties described in our Annual Report on Form 10-K, our other Quarterly Reports on Form 10-Q and below are not the only ones we face.
 Additional risks that we currently do not know about or that we currently believe to be immaterial may also impair our business operations.